PS2Sanctuary/Sanctuary.SoeProtocol/docs/README.md

 sessioning, packet verification (CRC32) with optional compression (zlib), and reliable/ordered transmission of data, with optional encryption (RC4).

-> **Warning**: this documentation is entirely reverse engineered.
-As such, it may be incomplete
+This documentation covers version **3** of the SOE protocol, using 2022 versions of PlanetSide 2 as a reference.

-> and/or incorrect.
-While it is likely applicable to many games that use the SOE protocol, it
+> **Warning**: this documentation is reverse engineered.
+As such, it may be incomplete and/or
-> has been written using 2022 versions of PlanetSide 2 as a reference.
+> incorrect, and is not necessarily applicable to other games that use the SOE protocol.

 ## Structural Overview